What are Hazard Pictograms?

 The NFPA diamond or color bars may be included on workplace labels, or employers may use NFPA diamond or color bar labels, provided the labels meet all of the requirements of the OSHA HCS.
 This includes ensuring employees have the information they need about chemical's hazards.
 This information may be provided either on the label, or by other means.
 The requirement is for employees to be fully informed about, and protected from the hazards associated with chemicals, without regard to how that information is communicated.

-When is a Label Not Required?
+When are Hazard Pictograms Not Required?

 Finally, there is one condition when a container holding a hazardous chemical does not need to be labeled.
 If a hazardous chemical is transferred from a labeled container to a portable container that will be used immediately by the employee who did the transfer, no label is required for the portable container.